andrevidela/Research-report/Thesis/index.md

 Which catches the fact that `m` is use twice in the second branch (but the first branch is fine).

-Ideally we would like to write this program:
+Ideally, we would like to write this program:

 ```haskell
 --        The multiplicity depends on the first arugment